xparq/Out_of_Nothing/README.txt

 	when built with a single CL command, and when built from separate .obj modules?!
 (Using the same CL options.)

 TEST:

-- Put a default.ogg file into the asset dir for bgnd. music.
+	1. Put a default.ogg file into the asset dir for bgnd. music.
-- Run `run.cmd` (trivial wrapper for finding the DLLs).
+	2. Run `run.cmd` (trivial wrapper for finding the DLLs).

+RELEASE:

+	release.cmd will create a .zip file in a local(ly created) tmp dir.

+	That package should be self-containing, ready to run anywhere -- well, provided that the usual MSVC runtime DLLs and opengl32.dll are available on the PATH (which should be the case for any sane Windows installation).

 CODE: